mysterypaint/MML2ASM-Pokemon-Crystal-/README.md

 Future plans:
 - Implement vibrato detection
+- Implement proper label looping
+- Implement proper note rhythms

 ---

-Some useful supplemental tools I recommend:
+Some useful supplemental resources I recommend:
 - http://forums.famitracker.com/viewtopic.php?t=610 (To write your music in FamiTracker and convert it to a readable MIDI, using Namco for the Wave Channel)
 - https://github.com/loveemu/petitemm (To convert the MIDI to MML syntax)
+- http://shauninman.com/assets/downloads/ppmck_guide.html (For PPMCK MML syntax reference, which this conversion tool is based on)

 Special thanks to pigdevil2010 for providing info about pokecrystal disassembly's commands and GB noise bank reference.